Ecological and Sustainable Living Internship

 Marie earned her Bachelor's degree in Psychology and Masters in Social Work.
 With 17 years experience in social services, Marie has served in a variety of settings, such as domestic violence shelters, youth programs and mental health clinics.
 Most recently, she worked with Community Supported Shelters in Eugene, Oregon, as a camp facilitator and service navigator for unhoused folks seeking resources, community and care.
 Being on many teams, she has witnessed the importance of collaboration, creating clear organizational systems and communicating well.
 A white cisgender woman born middle class in the United States, she is committed to the ongoing work of deconstructing power and privilege.

 Your stay includes all of your meals on site.
 We are proud to highlight traditional Costa Rican cuisine with a few twists and eat farm-to-table as much as possible.
 We rotate cooking responsibilities using food that we've grown on our own farm or purchased locally, with a preference for high quality organic.
+Our typical meals are vegetarian and gluten-free.

 Transportation & Travel